Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 The Kaplan LSAT Channel

-As I noted above, Kaplan’s LSAT Channel is a line of supplemental video lessons that take a deeper dive into certain concepts and problem types, with new videos being released almost daily.
-In my opinion, this is arguably the best feature of the Kaplan LSAT course.
+As I noted above, Kaplan’s LSAT Channel is a line of supplemental video lessons that take a deeper dive into certain concepts and problem types, with new videos being released almost nightly.
+To me, this is arguably the best feature of the Kaplan LSAT course.

 I found these videos (which are streamed live and then made into on demand videos after the fact) to be pretty helpful when I needed a deeper dive on a particular subject.
-Plus, there is a cool filter feature for the pre-recorded sessions that makes it easy to find LSAT Channel videos that fit what you need.
+Plus, there is a cool filter feature for the pre-recorded sessions that makes it easy to find LSAT Channel videos that fit what you need – you can search by topic, level of difficulty, or even preferred teacher.

 Course Options & Pricing

 Kaplan offers four different course options from which to choose, each varying in format, price and features.
-They are as follows:
+Their packages include:

 • On Demand Course